build-security/opa-express-middleware/README.md

 ```
 ### Mandatory configuration

- 1. `authzServer`: The hostname of the OPA service and the path of the policy.
+ 1. `hostname`: The hostname of the Policy Decision Point (PDP)
+ 2. `port`: The port at which the OPA service is running
+ 3. `policyPath`: Full path to the policy (including the rule) that decides whether requests should be authorized

 ### Optional configuration
- 1. `allowOnFail`: Boolean.
+ 1. `allowOnFailure`: Boolean.
 "Fail open" mechanism to allow access to the API in case the policy engine is not reachable. **Default is false**.
  2. `includeBody`: Boolean.
 Whether or not to pass the request body to the policy engine. **Default is true**.
  3. `includeHeaders`: Boolean.
 Whether or not to pass the request headers to the policy engine. **Default is true**
  4. `timeout`: Boolean.
 Amount of time to wait before request is abandoned and request is declared as failed. **Default is 1000ms**.
- 5. `filter`: Boolean.
+ 5. `enable`: Boolean.
 Whether or not to consult with the policy engine for the specific request. **Default is true**
  6. `enrich`: Object.
 An object to attach to the request that is being sent to the policy engine. **Default is an empty object {}**

 ### Advanced example
-The following example will consult with the policy engine only for GET requests, and will add a field named "serviceId" with the value 1 to the request.
+The following example will:
+- consult with the policy engine only for GET requests
+- add a field named "serviceId" with the value 1 to the request
+- provide route parameters to the PDP as input.
+(For this to work, the middleware can't be applied globally using `app.use`)
 ```js
 const express = require('express');
 const bodyParser = require('body-parser');